perladvent/perldotcom/content/article/_pub_1999_07_newperl.md

 {
-   "title" : "A New Edition of www.perl.com", "thumbnail" : null,
+   "slug" : "/pub/1999/07/newperl",
+   "date" : "1999-07-15T00:00:00-08:00",
    "categories" : "Community",
-   "description" : " I'd like to welcome you to this new edition of www.perl.com and tell you about some of the changes we made to the site.
-Easier Navigation We simplified the navigation menu so that it's easy to find the site's...", "authors" : [
-      "dale-dougherty"
-   ],
-   "image" : null,
-   "draft" : null,
-   "date" : "1999-07-15T00:00:00-08:00",
    "tags" : [
       "edition",
       "new",
       "redesign"
    ],
+   "title" : "A New Edition of www.perl.com",
+   "draft" : null,
+   "thumbnail" : null,
-   "slug" : "/pub/1999/07/newperl"
+   "authors" : [
+      "dale-dougherty"
+   ],
+   "description" : " I'd like to welcome you to this new edition of www.perl.com and tell you about some of the changes we made to the site.
+Easier Navigation We simplified the navigation menu so that it's easy to find the site's...", "image" : null
 }